ustwo/formvalidator-swift/README.md

 ## License

-BaseView is released under the MIT License.
+FormValidatorSwift is released under the MIT License.
 See the LICENSE file.

 <!-- Links -->